2015 Cleveland Browns season

-The 2015 season was the Cleveland Browns' 63rd in the National Football League, their 67th overall, and the second and final season under the head coach/general manager tandem of Mike Pettine and Ray Farmer.
-Both Pettine and Farmer were fired on January 3, 2016, after the team failed to improve on their 7–9 record from the previous season, going 3–13 season, tied with the Tennessee Titans for the worst record in the league.
+The 2015 season was the Cleveland Browns' 63rd in the National Football League (NFL), their 67th overall, and their second and final season under the head coach/general manager tandem of Mike Pettine and Ray Farmer.
+Both Pettine and Farmer were fired on January 3, 2016, after the team failed to improve on their 7–9 record from the previous season, going 3–13, tied with the Tennessee Titans for the worst record in the league.
 The Browns introduced new uniforms prior to the start of the season, updating the orange color to a darker hue, among other changes.

 Offseason

 Personnel changes

 On January 8, offensive coordinator Kyle Shanahan left the Browns due to disagreements about the quarterback Johnny Manziel's readiness to start.
 Quarterbacks coach Dowell Loggains was fired the same day.
-Notably, Loggains was instrumental in the team's drafting of Manziel in the 2014 NFL Draft.
+Notably, Loggains was instrumental in the team's drafting of Manziel in the 2014 NFL draft.
 On January 15, wide receivers coach Mike McDaniel left the Browns by mutual agreement.

 On January 21, John DeFilippo was hired as the Browns’ new offensive coordinator.
 DeFilippo, who has been the Oakland Raiders’ quarterbacks coach for the past three seasons, replaces Kyle Shanahan, who resigned earlier in the month.
 After his first stint as the Raiders’ quarterbacks coach (2007–08), DeFilippo worked with HC Mike Pettine for one successful season with the New York Jets.
 Under DeFilippo's guidance, rookie quarterback Mark Sanchez showed enough poise to lead New York to the AFC Championship.
 Pettine was the Jets’ defensive coordinator that season.

 On January 27, Joker Phillips was hired as wide receivers coach.

 On January 31, Kevin O'Connell accepted the position of quarterbacks coach.